Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Datasets

-\textbf{PianoYT}: Dataset consists of $\sim19.2$ hours (shown in Tab. \ref{tab:dataset_statistics}) of top-down piano performance videos downloaded from YouTube.
-Dataset labels are generated automatically using the Onsets and Frames\cite{DBLP:journals/corr/abs-1710-11153} model.
+Introduced by \cite{9053115}, this dataset consists of ca.~19.2 hours (shown in \tabref{tab:dataset_statistics}) of top-down piano performance videos downloaded from YouTube.
+Dataset labels are generated automatically using the OaF model~\cite{DBLP:conf/ismir/HawthorneESRSRE18}.
 We note that our version of the PianoYT dataset is missing 2 videos in the train set due to them no longer being available on YouTube.

-The amount of notes and total duration of both datasets is shown in Tab. \ref{tab:dataset_statistics}.
-Although R3s has a shorter total duration than PianoYT, the total number of notes does not fall far behind.
-This indicates that R3s has a higher note density than PianoYT, which could be attributed to either faster piano pieces being played or less silence.
-Despite its larger size, PianoYT has a significantly smaller test set at less than half the size of R3s'.
+The amount of notes and the total duration of both datasets are shown in \tabref{tab:dataset_statistics}.
+Our R3 dataset has not only a longer total duration than PianoYT, but the total number of notes is more than double, indicating a higher note density than PianoYT.
+This could be attributed to either faster piano pieces being played or less silence throughout the R3 dataset.
+PianoYT also has a significantly smaller test set than R3.